 '''

 [master]$ git fetch

 remote: Counting objects: 340, done.

 remote: Compressing objects: 100% (182/182), done.

+(continues on next page)

 '''

 3.1.
-Git 123
+Git 133

 The blank output from this indicates we're at origin/master.

 I'm going to merge the branch bug\fix/rdm\init.
 Crucially we use the -no-ff flag to ensure that the merge creates a commit on master; this keeps the history clean (by keeping development work in logical chunks after merging) and also makes it very easy to roll-back and revert an entire feature if problems are encounted.